evanfwelch/production-feature-engineering/PITCHME.md

 ---
 <!-- .slide: style="text-align: left;"> -->
-Note: Ok so lets say you've followed all the advice. using a task scheduler, fake data, very modular queries, nicely written transformations... but you want to SCALE

 ## What do you do if:
 - Your model is working on 500MB of data... |